 Simplicity and innovation are at the core of how the Airwasher functions to provide even humidification.

 Dry, dirty air comes into the unit through the vents along the top of the unit.
-As the Airwasher motor and fan circulates the room’s air, it also slowly rotates the Disc Stack.
-The fan blows the dry room air over the water adhered to the discs and humidifies the air evenly and safely using Cold Evaporation.
+As the Airwasher motor and fan circulates the air in your space, it also slowly rotates the Disc Stack(s).
+The fan blows the dry room air over the water adhered to the discs and humidifies the air evenly and safely using cold evaporation.
 Your air takes only the moisture it needs and no more, so there is no risk of over-humidification.

 While the Airwasher is evenly humidifying your room, it is also purifying it of unwanted airborne particles.
 As the room air is circulating over the Disc Stacks and taking moisture, the Disc Stacks are simultaneously collecting unwanted airborne particles from the air and depositing them in the bottom of the water reservoir.
 Since the Airwasher only releases properly humidified air, the unwanted airborne particles are trapped and left behind in the reservoir.

-This is why parents choose the Venta Airwasher for the safety and wellness of their children, and why over 10,000 doctors worldwide have chosen Venta units for their homes and practices.
+This is why parents choose the Venta Airwasher for the safety and wellness of their children.
 The simplicity in design and function of the units ensures safe, even humidification.
 There is peace of mind about your wellness when you know you are only breathing perfectly humidified and purified indoor air.
-No white dust, no bacteria or pollutants and no fuss with messy filters to replace.
+No white dust, no bacteria or pollutants, and no fuss with messy filters to replace.